The team

 Situations vacant

-We have Ambassador vacancies for Wales, Brazil, Venezuela, Australia, New Zealand, Thailand, Indonesia.
-Could you be a HRMI Ambassador for one of these countries?
+Could you be a HRMI Ambassador for your country?
 Please apply for this role by sending your CV to HRMI at admin@humanrightsmeasurement.org.

 Board of Trustees